OData/v3ProtocolDocument/OData Atom Format.markdown

 The `type` attribute on an `atom:link` element describing relationship links MUST be present and equal to the content type "application/xml"

 #### 6.1.8.4.
 The `title` attribute of an `atom:link` element Representing Relationship Links ####
-The `title` attribute on an `atom:link` element describing relationship links SHOULD be present and equal to the name of the navigation property, and provides human-readable information about the link.
+The `title` attribute on an `atom:link` element describing relationship links SHOULD be present and equal to the name of the navigation property, and provides human-readable, possibly language-dependent, and not necessarily unique information about the link.

 ### 6.1.11.
 Entity Type as an `atom:category` Element ###
 An OData entry MAY contain a single `atom:category` element with a scheme attribute equal to `"http://schemas.microsoft.com/ado/2007/08/dataservices/scheme"` to identify the entity type of the entry.
 This element MUST be present if the entry represents an entity whose type is part of a type hierarchy.